-- After this, you can now start stating your relevant work experiences that you can relate to the vacant teaching position.
+- After this, you can now start stating the relevant work experiences that you can relate to the vacant teaching position.
 You can even enumerate some of your credentials in a very concise manner.

 - You can also say something about the kind of students you dealt with before and the type of classes you handle.

 - To end your letter, you can share how passionate you are to touch the minds and hearts of students and that teaching is more than just a profession to you.

 These are some points that can guide you in writing your cover letter for your resume.
 If you’re interested in more teacher application letters, we have more templates for you.